 We know, we know ... you see optional and start to wonder if we mean it.
 But in this section, we truly do!
 See these as completely optional opportunities to show us more of your personality.

 Optional.
 We promise.

-- If there are aspects of your identity that you feel are not captured elsewhere in this application, please provide that information below.
+- If there are aspects of your life or social or personal identity that you feel are not captured elsewhere in this application, please tell us about them below.
 (Max: 150 words)

 - Did you have a hard time narrowing it down to just one interest or hobby?
 We understand – Caltech students like to stay busy, too – tell us about another hobby or interest!
 (Max: 50 words)

 OPTIONAL: Have you had any extenuating circumstances (such as limited course selection or disruptions), that have affected your coursework, but that are not described elsewhere in your application?
 If so, tell us about them here.

 Some Caltech applicants engage in STEM competitions locally, nationally, or internationally (eg., AIME, Science Olympiad, International Science Olympiads).
 If you have received any STEM honors or awards, list them here (with scores, if applicable).